musicakc/code-stuff/README.md

 - Send batches of SMS to a large group of recipients
 - Harry Potter doodles (blog/website)
 - Romance novels website (upvote/downvote system?)
+- A doodle place to write my favorite quotes